-- 1. Participation credit is gained from in-class exercises, which you will turn in during class.
+1. Participation credit is gained from in-class exercises, which you will turn in during class.
 Credit is based not at all on whether you got the right answer, but only on whether you tried.
 If you attend every class and do the exercises, you will get full credit.
+In-class exercises will be part of every class.
+If you miss class, you can make up missed participation by writing a summary of approximately 200 words about the topics covered in class the day you missed.
+To complete this assignment you should use information from your textbook to describe material posted on lecture slides.
+The assignment must be completed within a week of the missed class, and I reserve the right to revoke this makeup policy for an individual or the whole class if it is overused.

-In-class exercises will not occur on a fixed schedule and will not be part of every class, so the only way to ensure full credit is to attend every class. - 2.
-Homework assignments are listed at the end of this syllabus, and will be due in lab each week on Tuesday, beginning week 2.
+2. Homework assignments are listed at the end of this syllabus, and will be due in lab each week, beginning week 2.
 You may drop your lowest homework score.
 If you miss a homework you will receive a 0 and that will count as your lowest score.
 No late homeworks will be accepted for credit.
 However, even if you fail to get a problem set in on time, you are required to turn in all homework assignments by the last day of lab in order to get 5% of the course grade.
 This 5% of the course grade is awarded on an all or none basis.
-If you turn in all your assignments (even if they are turned in late) you get the 5%, if you are missing even just one, you don't get any of the credit. - 3.
-Quizzes/Exams will take place on 5 Wednesdays throughout the term.
+If you turn in all your assignments (even if they are turned in late) you get the 5%, if you are missing even just one, you don't get any of the credit.

+3. Quizzes/Exams will take place on 5 Wednesdays throughout the term.
 The quizzes will consist of multiple choice questions, and will be primarily conceptual.
 This means that quizzes and homeworks will cover different material.
 All quizzes will focus on material presented since the previous quiz, but will require knowledge from throughout the course (because all of the material in the course is cumulative, the quizzes will also be cumulative).
 The quizzes are closed book, and you will not be required to do calculations on the quizzes.
-At the end of the term, you will have the option of taking a "make-up" quiz, which will replace the lowest of your 5 quiz scores.
+At the end of the term, you will have the option of taking a "make-up" quiz on the last day of class, which will replace the lowest of your 5 quiz scores.
 Therefore, if you miss a quiz (and have a score of 0 for that quiz) the makeup quiz can be used to replace that.
 This is the only option for making up missed quizzes, no exceptions!